-- The proposed substances are composed solely of the HiMOs of interest (i.e. the maximum use levels are equal to the amount of each HiMO present in infant/follow-on formula if the proposed substances are added at this level) - Unless otherwise specified, all infant/follow-on formula and human milk contains 2'-FL, DFL, LNT, 6'-SL and 3'-SL at the concentrations specified in Tables 7, 8 and 11

-- 1 litre of infant or follow-on formula equals 1,050 grams - 1 litre of human milk equals 1,040 grams - 1 litre of cows' or goats' milk equals 1,030 grams - there is 100% market penetration of the use of 2'-FL, DFL, LNT, 6'-SL and 3'-SL into the infant/follow-on formula markets - infants aged 3 months exclusively consume infant formula or human milk - Infants aged 9 months consume follow-on formula or human milk in amounts that meet 50% of their energy requirements, with the other 50% of energy requirements obtained from consuming solids and other fluids - the model diets represent current consumption amounts of infant formula, follow-on formula and human milk for Australian and New Zealand infants aged 3 and 9 months - there is no contribution to 2'-FL, DFL, LNT, 6'-SL and 3'-SL intakes through foods and beverages other than from infant formula, follow-on formula and human milk - there is no contribution to 2'-FL, DFL, LNT, 6'-SL and 3'-SL intakes through the use of complementary or other medicines.
+- the proposed substances are composed solely of the HiMOs of interest (i.e. the maximum use levels are equal to the amount of each HiMO present in infant/follow-on formula if the proposed substances are added at this level); - unless otherwise specified, all infant/follow-on formula and human milk contains 2'-FL, DFL, LNT, 6'-SL and 3'-SL at the concentrations specified in Tables 7, 8 and 11; - 1 litre of infant or follow-on formula equals 1,050 grams; - 1 litre of human milk equals 1,040 grams; - there is 100% market penetration of the use of 2'-FL, DFL, LNT, 6'-SL and 3'-SL into the infant/follow-on formula markets; - infants aged 3 months exclusively consume infant formula or human milk; - Infants aged 9 months consume follow-on formula or human milk in amounts that meet 50% of their energy requirements, with the other 50% of energy requirements obtained from consuming solids and other fluids; - the model diets represent current consumption amounts of infant formula, follow-on formula and human milk for Australian and New Zealand infants aged 3 and 9 months; - there is no contribution to 2'-FL, DFL, LNT, 6'-SL and 3'-SL intakes through foods and beverages other than from infant formula, follow-on formula and human milk; and - there is no contribution to 2'-FL, DFL, LNT, 6'-SL and 3'-SL intakes through the use of complementary or other medicines.